-This IMMA supports a wide range of marine mammal species including 21 different marine mammal species or subspecies recorded (e.g. DOC Marine Mammal Sighting and Stranding database 2020) and the presence of other unrecorded species highly likely.
+This IMMA supports 21 different marine mammal species or subspecies recorded (e.g. DOC Marine Mammal Sighting and Stranding database 2020) and the presence of other unrecorded species highly likely.
 The IMMA is an important migratory route for humpback whales (Gibbs & Childerhouse 2000, Constantine & Riekkola 2019), sperm whales (Gaskin 1973) and southern right whales (Carroll et al. 2014, Mackay et al. 2020).
 Whilst little is known about living pilot whales in New Zealand, Rakiura is a renowned stranding site for pilot whales, including 100+ individuals, with the number of strandings increasing (Oremus et al. 2013, Betty et al. 2019).
 Seasonally enhanced productivity in this region may influence pilot whale occurrence (Hamilton et al. 2019) and changes in temperature (Shears & Bowen 2017) and ocean dynamics may be contributing to increased habitat use by them.
 The combination of shallow, coastal shelf waters and deep, submarine canyon waters provide ideal habitat for a number of other cetaceans with regular sightings of Arnoux’s beaked whales, pygmy right whales, sperm whales.
 There are increasing reports of leopard seals on Rakiura and the southeast coast of the South Island (Hupman et al. 2020).

 Baird, S.J.
 2011.
 New Zealand fur seals – summary of current knowledge.
 New Zealand Aquatic Environment and Biodiversity Report No. 72.
 51 p.